STB3/vitotronic_interface/README.md

 ### v2.x:
  - GPIO0 for 1-wire (only from v2.1 onwards)
  - GPIO2 for config (or for debug messages alternatively)
- - 1M RAM/64 k SPIFFS (in case of black ESP8266-ESP01 modules)
+ - 1M RAM/64k SPIFFS (in case of black ESP8266-ESP01 modules)

 ## Changelog firmware
 ### v1.0: